top of page

 Treatment

 Treatment will depend on the cause of the swelling.
-If it is cause by dental pathology, the specialist at Perth Oral Medicine and Dental Sleep Centre will liaise with your dentist for the quickest resolution.
+If it is cause by dental pathology, the Clinician at Perth Oral Medicine and Dental Sleep Centre will liaise with your dentist for the quickest resolution.
 If non dental pathology is the cause then appropriate non-surgical or surgical management will occur.

 Recovery